OMerkel/Oware/README.md

 ### Computer AI Player

-Just a few words on the implemented AI player.
+Just a few words on the implemented AI computer player.
 There is no specific level setting implemented yet.
-It plays quite strong but good human players do definitively still have a chance to win.
+It plays quite strong but good human players do definitively still have a chance to win against the computer opponent.
 The implemented AI does not play a perfect game.

 It does not claim a win explicitly even if it has won already, e.g. by capturing more than half of the overall available Bonduc seeds.
 So you can decide to play